HarshithaGM01/spotify-streaming-viz-2024/README.md

 The visualization highlights that platform-level metrics alone are not sufficient to fully account for streaming mega-hits.
 Extreme success likely depends on additional factors beyond Spotify’s internal scoring signals, such as external exposure or long-term listener behavior.

 ## Contents
-- `visualization.ipynb`: Final analysis and visualization notebook
+- `Vizspotify.ipynb`: Final analysis and visualization notebook

 ## Dataset
 Dataset source: Kaggle – *Most Streamed Spotify Songs 2024*